 The options in the Google Keep settings

-- The first choice you have is whether you want to add new items to the bottom.
+- The first choice is whether you want to add new items to the bottom.
 This relates to new notes you create.
 If you toggle this to on, your new notes will always be added to the bottom.
 Leaving it toggled off means that your new notes will be added to the top of your notes or lists.

 - The third option is whether you want any links you add to a note to show a rich text preview.
-Keeping this off means that the link will show in a note, but there would be no preview.
+Keeping this off means that the link will show in a note, but there will be no preview.
 Toggling it on allows a small image preview of the link you have added.

 - The next item relates to reminders and then the automated timing thereof.
 You can set the times for morning, afternoon and evening reminders.
 If you choose to set a morning reminder for any note, it will use the time you specified to remind you of the note.

-- Next you can set your Google Keep app settings.
-Under this item you can choose your default internet browser, your app for locations (important when you set reminders based on your location), your calendar and email apps.
+- Next, you can set your Google Keep app settings.
+Under this item, you can choose your default internet browser, your app for locations (important when you set reminders based on your location), your calendar and email apps.
 You can also choose to set it to ask you each time you need to open a link in one of these apps.

 Menu options in the bottom right corner of Google Keep

-There is only one item here and it is a colourful plus.
+There is only one item here, and it is a colourful plus.
 Clicking on the plus allows you to create a new note.